Formula 1 Equipment List

 Fuel is what powers the engine of a Formula 1 car; it is what makes the car itself move.
-In its effort to become more sustainable, Formula 1 uses a blend between biofuels and petrol-based fuels in its cars.
+In its effort to become more sustainable, Formula 1 uses a blend between biofuels and petroleum-based fuels in its cars.
 Formula 1 is making a conscious effort to reduce its environmental impact and to eventually run entirely on biofuel.
 Other than some small aspects, Formula 1 fuel is quite similar to that acquired in gas stations around the world.
-However, those small aspects make the fuel more efficient, and contribute to making Formula 1 cars faster.
+However, those small aspects make the fuel more efficient and contribute to making Formula 1 cars faster.

 The halo is a safety device that is attached to the Formula 1 car; it goes around the cockpit and has the objective of protecting the driver's head from any incoming objects that might be flying loose around the track.
-In Formula 1, pieces from cars can get loose on the track, or, in case of a crash, debris from cars do fly around.
+In Formula 1, pieces from cars can get loose on the track, or, in case of a crash, debris from cars flies around.
 When driving at speeds over 200 mph, such objects become extremely dangerous and can seriously hurt a driver.

-The Hans system or Hans device is a piece of safety equipment worn by Formula 1 drivers.
-Hans stands for Head and Neck Support, and it describes what parts the system protects.
-The Hans device reduces the force on the driver's head and neck in case of a crash, and thus reduces injuries in those areas, which are very sensitive.
-The Hans System is attached to the helmet by straps, around the collar bone, and over the shoulders.
-The Hans system is quite light; it is always made of carbon fiber, although they are tailored to each driver's specifications.
+The HANS system or HANS device is a piece of safety equipment worn by Formula 1 drivers.
+HANS stands for Head and Neck Support, and it describes what parts the system protects.
+The HANS device reduces the force on the driver's head and neck in case of a crash and thus reduces injuries in those areas, which are very sensitive.
+The HANS System is attached to the helmet by straps, around the collarbone, and over the shoulders.
+The HANS system is quite light; it is always made of carbon fiber, although they are tailored to each driver's specifications.

 The helmet is arguably the most important piece of protective equipment that a Formula 1 driver wears.
 It protects the head from shocks and fire in case of an accident.
-Helmets have saved many lives in Formula 1, and have seen a remarkable evolution over the years from a leather cap in the 1930s to an advanced piece of technology today.
-Helmets are made to be light and safe, and go through many tests to be sure they are up to the standards required by Formula 1.
-Most helmets have a hard carbon composite shell, and layers of other materials that help reduce impact.
+Helmets have saved many lives in Formula 1 and have seen a remarkable evolution over the years, from a leather cap in the 1930s to an advanced piece of technology today.
+Helmets are made to be light and safe and go through many tests to be sure they are up to the standards required by Formula 1.
+Most helmets have a hard carbon composite shell and layers of other materials that help reduce impact.

 Racetracks And Circuits

-What makes formula 1 equipment unique?
+What makes Formula 1 equipment unique?

-How much does formula 1 equipment cost?
+How much does Formula 1 equipment cost?